matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 When a client is updating a Megolm session in its store, the client MUST ensure:

-* that the updated session data comes from a trusted source.
+* that the updated session data comes from a trusted source, such as via a `m.forwarded_room_key` event from a verified device belonging to the same user, or from a `m.room_key` event.
 * that the new session key has a lower message index than the existing session key.

 #### Protocol definitions